DanDo385/solidity-edu/PROJECT_MANAGEMENT.md

 ---

-**Congratulations on completing the Solidity 10x Mini-Projects (now 11!)** 🎉
+**Congratulations on completing the Solidity 50-Project Mastery Curriculum!** 🎉

-You've built a strong foundation in Solidity and smart contract development.
+You've built a comprehensive foundation in Solidity and smart contract development.
 Keep building, stay secure, and never stop learning!

 ---